cubetech/wordpress.foundation/README.md

 ________

 We’ve built in two different sidebars.
 One for the homepage and one for the other pages.
 Add widgets to your heart’s content.

+Originally forked from 320press/wordpress-foundation, but worked rudimentary, so we decided to create the repo new instead of a fork.